ox-it/ox-digital-signage/README.md

 ## Installation

-You can install from within WordPress using the Plugin/Add New feature, or if you wish to manually install:
+This plugin is not published in the official WordPress plugin catalogue yet.
+If you wish to manually install it:

-1. Download the plugin,
+1. Download the plugin from [GitHub](https://github.com/ox-it/ox-digital-signage),
 1. Upload the entire `ox-digital-signage` directory to your plugins folder,
 1. Activate the plugin in your WordPress plugin page,
-1. Start using your posts as digital signs by using the shortcode on pages.
+1. Start using your posts as digital signs by using the short code on pages.

 ## Usage

-Pages can be transformed into a digital sign by adding the `[oxds_add_sign]` shortcode to them.
+Pages can be transformed into a digital sign by adding the `[oxds_add_sign]` short code to them.

 The user may specify options for the plugin in a sidebar widget (default value):

-* category: The category of the posts to be displyed.
+* category: The category of the posts to be displayed.
 * refresh time (20 sec.): The time in seconds each post is displayed.
 * number of posts (10): Display the first n posts of the given category in a round robin fashion.